amethystaurora-robo/numerical_integration_exercises/README.md

 ## Part 3: Time Series

-Keeping the same three values of solar constant (500, 1412, and 1900 W m⁻²), the graph below is a time series of temperature which has been run for 200 years.
+Keeping the same three values of solar constant (500, 1412, and 1900 W m⁻²), the graph below is a deterministic time series of temperature which has been run for 200 years.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/temperature_over_time.png">